 Get EC to act against Modi, Shah: SC to hear plea by Congress leader tomorrow

-New Delhi, Apr 29: A Congress leader has moved the Supreme Court seeking a directive to the Election Commission of India to take action against Prime Minister Narendra Modi and BJP president, Amit Shah for poll code violation.
+New Delhi, Apr 29: A Congress leader has moved the Supreme Court seeking a directive to the Election Commission (EC) of India to take action against the Prime Minister Narendra Modi and Bharatiya Janata Party (BJP) president, Amit Shah for poll code violation.
 The court will hear the matter on Tuesday.

 The petitioner, Susmita Dev, a Congress MP has told the court that the EC always shied away from acting against Modi and Shah on poll code violations.
 She sought a directive to the EC to act against the two leaders.